 This article on Agile Testing assumes that you already understand Agile software development methodology (Scrum, Extreme Programming, or other flavors of Agile).

-This is adapted from agilemanifesto.org and it might look a little silly to copy everything from there and just replace the term development with testing but here it is for your refreshment.
-You need to however realize that the term development means coding, testing and all other activities that are necessary in building a valuable software.
+This is adapted from agilemanifesto.org and it might look a little silly to copy everything from there and just replace the term “development” with “testing” but here it is for your refreshment.

 We are uncovering better ways of testing software by doing it and helping others do it.
 Through this work we have come to value: